hzk0070/comp-3270/docs/terms/2022-fall/syllabus.md

 > 1. An official memo is sent directly to professors via email regarding the student’s absence

-## Exam and Test Makeup
+## Exam Makeup

-A missed exam or test can only be made up for excused absences (see policy).
+A missed exam can only be made up for excused absences (see policy).
-Students must contact the instructor **within 48 hours** from the time that the exam or test was given or the exam or test score will remain zero.
-The makeup schedule is determined by the instructor and will need to be done within five business days from the time that the exam or test was given.
+Students must contact the instructor **within 48 hours** from the time that the exam was given or the exam or assignment score will remain zero.
+The makeup schedule is determined by the instructor and will need to be done within five business days from the time that the exam was given.

 ## Late Assignment Submission